mb3online/react-style-manager/README.md

 1. Run `npm install react-style-manager --save` to install the package in your application.

-2. Call the `StyleManager` factory function, passing through your component.
+2. Call the `StyleManager` composite function, passing through your component.

 3. Register your styling rules in your components' constructor, defining the conditions and applicable styles for each rule.